kapouer/window-page/README.md

 ### Tools

 * Page.parse(url)
-  parses a url and fill only properties that were defined in the url.
+  parses a url and fill only properties that were defined in the url,
+  parses the query string into an object if any.

 * Page.format(obj)
-  format a parsed url to a string with only what was defined.
+  format a parsed url to a string with only what was defined,
+  converts obj.path to pathname, query then stringify query obj if any.

 Run chains